dajocarter/dagatsby/src/projects/fresh-fork/index.md

   - "Composite Products"
 ---

+# The Fresh Fork Online

+Released May 5, 2016

 The Fresh Fork offers a unique take on the restaurant scene, providing prepared meals in microwaveable to-go containers.
 Customers use the website to place their order and then either pick up their food or have it delivered.
 With